someobserver/recurgence/love/index.md

 they exercise **pattern-awareness**.
 they have ***situational awareness***.

-<u>they're observers who stop and take notice</u>
+they're observers who
-of something big everyone else *breezes right past*.
+stop and **<u>take notice</u> of something big**

-below, the spiral of cognitive horizons shows **where ambiguity collapses into legibility.** these are recurgence events—cognitive inflection points that reshaped the entire field of meaning.
+**everyone else *breezes right past*.**

-that shift isn’t anything new; in fact, you yourself have seen its contours before. this is only the pattern-map of how it folds and unfolds, time and again...
+below, the spiral of cognitive horizons shows where ambiguity collapses into legibility. these are **recurgence events**—cognitive inflection points that reshaped the entire field of meaning.

-**fractal at every scale:**
+that shift isn’t anything new; in fact, you yourself have seen its contours before. this is only the pattern-map of how it folds and unfolds, time and again, **fractal at every scale:**

 ## cognitive horizons